windows

 RUN Install-Package -Name docker -ProviderName DockerMsftProvider -Verbose -Update -Force

-In Server Manager, on the Manage menu, click Add Roles and Features.
+In Server Manager, on the Manage menu, click Add Roles and Features

 On the Before you begin page, verify that your destination server and network environment are prepared for the role and feature you want to install.
-Click Next.
+Click Next

-On the Select installation type page, select Role-based or feature-based installation and then click Next.
+On the Select installation type page, select Role-based

 On the Select destination server page, select a server from the server pool and then click Next.

-On the Select server roles page, select Hyper-V.
+On the Select server roles page, select Hyper-V

 On the Create Virtual Switches page, Virtual Machine Migration page, and Default Stores page, select the appropriate options.